Rapptz/discord.py/docs/api.rst

     :type user: Union[:class:`User`, :class:`Member`]
     :param when: When the typing started as an aware datetime in UTC.
     :type when: :class:`datetime.datetime`

+.. function:: on_raw_typing(payload)

+    Called when someone begins typing a message.
+Unlike :func:`on_typing` this is called regardless of the channel and user being in the internal cache.

+    This requires :attr:`Intents.typing` to be enabled.

+    .. versionadded:: 2.0

+    :param payload: The raw event payload data.
+    :type payload: :class:`RawTypingEvent`

 Connection
 ~~~~~~~~~~~